pratheekp1904/Jenkins-Sonarqube-Docker-ECR_EKS/README.md

-# 🚀 CI/CD Pipeline with AWS & Jenkins
+# 🚀 CI/CD Pipeline using AWS

 This project demonstrates the implementation of a full CI/CD (Continuous Integration & Continuous Deployment) pipeline using AWS and popular DevOps tools.
 The objective is to automate the entire Software Development Life Cycle (SDLC) from code commit to production deployment.